webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 You have two lines.
 Each with the key `a`.
 The first line has the value `my-sdp-value`, the second line has the value `second-value`.

 ### WebRTC only uses some SDP keys
 Not all key values defined by the Session Description Protocol are used by WebRTC.
-The following are the only keys you need to understand.
-Don't worry about fully understanding yet, but this will be a handy reference in the future.
+The following seven keyes are the only ones you need to understand right now:

-* `v` - Version, should be equal to '0'
+* `v` - Version, should be equal to `0`
 * `o` - Origin, contains a unique ID useful for renegotiations
-* `s` - Session Name, should be equal to '-'
+* `s` - Session Name, should be equal to `-`
-* `t` - Timing, should be equal to '0 0'
+* `t` - Timing, should be equal to `0 0`
 * `m` - Media Description, described in detail below
-* `a` - Attribute, free text field this is the most common line in WebRTC
+* `a` - Attribute, a free text field.
+This is the most common line in WebRTC
-* `c` - Connection Data, should be equal to 'IN IP4 0.0.0.0'
+* `c` - Connection Data, should be equal to `IN IP4 0.0.0.0`

 ### Media Descriptions in a Session Description

-A Session Description can contain an unlimited amount of Media Descriptions.
+A Session Description can contain an unlimited number of Media Descriptions.

 A Media Description definition contains a list of formats.
 These formats map to RTP Payload Types.
 The actual codec is then defined by an Attribute with the value `rtpmap` in the Media Description.
 The importance of RTP and RTP Payload Types is discussed later in the Media chapter.
-Each Media Description then can contain an unlimited amount of attributes.
+Each Media Description then can contain an unlimited number of attributes.

-Take this Session Description excerpt.
+Take this Session Description excerpt as an example.

 ```
 v=0